pyaephyokyaw15/Front-End-Mini-Projects/test/README.md

 # Test

-This folder is created for testing bucks of code when developing projcets.
+This folder is created for testing bucks of code when developing projects.

 ## Authors